gayatrixc/sticky_notes/README.md

 - Click the "Save" button to save changes to the note.
 - Click the "❌" button in the top right corner of the note to close it.
 ## Credits
-This app was built by Arjun Sharma using React & TailwindCSS
+This app was built by Gayatriusing React & TailwindCSS